Highlights of Vietnam

 Beautiful architecture, lush nature, delicious cuisine, exotic beaches and a tropical climate: this is Vietnam.
 Discover the highlights of this fascinating country on a tour that will take you to Hanoi, Sapa, Ha Long, Hoi An and Ho Chi Minh.
 In just over two weeks you will discover ancient temples and pagodas, meet local families, cruise through the UNESCO World Heritage site Ha Long Bay, explore the history of the Vietnam War in Ho Chi Minh and so much more!
 It's time to immerse yourself in an enchanting world that you will never forget.

-- Flight from Birmingham, Cardiff, Edinburgh, London Gatwick, London Heathrow, Manchester to Hanoi and from Ho Chi Minh City to Birmingham, Cardiff, Edinburgh, London Gatwick, London Heathrow, Manchester
+Flight from Birmingham, Edinburgh, Glasgow, London Gatwick, London Heathrow, Manchester, Newcastle to Hanoi and from Ho Chi Minh City to Birmingham, Edinburgh, Glasgow, London Gatwick, London Heathrow, Manchester, Newcastle

 Day 1: Welcome to Vietnam